-Aggressive New Jersey Criminal Defense Lawyer Helps Clients Avoid Sex Crime Conviction in Mercer County, Middlesex County, Monmouth County, and Burlington County, NJ
+Aggressive New Jersey Criminal Defense Lawyers Help Clients Avoid Sex Crime Conviction in Mercer County, Middlesex County, and Monmouth County, NJ

 If you have been accused of a sex crime in Hamilton, Princeton, Robbinsville, East Windsor, or somewhere else in New Jersey, an experienced criminal defense attorney is not a luxury or merely an option—it is a necessity.
 Conviction for a sex crime can destroy your personal relationships and your professional reputation, and it can result in permanent, life-altering consequences.
 Even being accused of a sex crime is traumatic and embarrassing, which is why you need the best possible attorney on your side to vigorously advocate against conviction.
 It is important to understand that there is no such thing as a “minor” sex crime—each and every accusation must be taken with the utmost seriousness and will require the assistance of a reputable criminal defense attorney

-I have over a decade of experience as an Ewing sex crimes lawyer who builds strong defenses to help my clients avoid conviction in sex crime cases wherever possible.
-Attorney Scardella and her law firm, Aydelotte & Scardella Law LLC, have a reputation for providing personal attention and a compassionate defense to each one of my clients, regardless of the charge.
-I work tirelessly to formulate a strong and tactical defense in every case, and I am known as an attorney who thinks outside the box to craft the strongest possible defense strategy.
-My former clients themselves can attest to my determination and relentlessness in defending against all types of criminal charges, including sex offense charges in Trenton, Princeton, West Windsor, Robbinsville, and everywhere else in NJ.
-I have been recognized with a perfect 10 AVVO rating for exceptional legal services in New Jersey.
+Lauren E. Scardella has over a decade of experience as an Ewing sex crimes lawyer who builds strong defenses to help clients avoid conviction in sex crime cases wherever possible.
+Attorney Scardella and her law firm, Aydelotte & Scardella Law LLC, have a reputation for providing personal attention and a compassionate defense to each one of our clients, regardless of the charge.
+Attorney Scardella works tirelessly to formulate a strong and tactical defense in every case, and is known as an attorney who thinks outside the box to craft the strongest possible defense strategy.
+Attorney Scardella’s former clients themselves can attest to her determination and relentlessness in defending against all types of criminal charges, including sex offense charges in Trenton, Princeton, West Windsor, Robbinsville, and everywhere else in NJ.
+Attorney Scardella has been recognized with a perfect 10 AVVO rating for exceptional legal services in New Jersey.

 Trenton Criminal Defense Attorneys Aydelotte & Scardella Law LLC Understand the Severe Punishment Attached to All Sex Crimes in New Jersey